From £25,1057

 You can initially select gears for yourself using the manual mode and shift paddles but, with no kickdown switch on the accelerator pedal, you never feel as though you’re in total control of the transmission, which often downshifts of its own accord even in manual mode when you get to the bottom of the throttle pedal’s travel.

 The fine-tuning of the car’s drivability is broadly inoffensive, but it lacks a little attention to detail.
-Vauxhall has chosen to make the brake pedal come to rest a bit higher and prouder than the accelerator does so that when you’re holding the car stationary on the former, you can simply slide your foot directly off to the right and immediately onto the latter to move off.
+Vauxhall has chosen to position the brake pedal a bit higher and prouder than the accelerator so that when you’re holding the car stationary on the brake, you can simply slide your foot directly off to the right and immediately onto the throttle to move off.

 That’s fine, but it encourages you to hold the car on the brake pedal at traffic lights and junctions (which, some would say, is a bad habit) and it also means you have to lift your foot up to get it back onto the brake, which is a bit awkward.

-Compounding that awkwardness somewhat is a transmission that’s a little too keen to creep forward on a trailing throttle and a brake pedal with a mushy-feeling, poorly defined bite point.
-Conniving together, they make this car harder to drive at manoeuvring speeds than it need be – but only mildly irksome at worst.
+Compounding that awkwardness somewhat is a transmission that’s very keen to creep forward in heavy traffic and a brake pedal with a mushy-feeling, poorly defined bite point.
+Conniving together, they make this car harder to drive at manoeuvring speeds than it need be – but it's only mildly irksome at worst.

 RIDE & HANDLING

-There was an intention here, quite plainly, to make the Mokka at least a little bit fun to drive.
-It stands out from its competitors in other ways, after all, so why not?
+There was an intention then, quite plainly, to make it at least a little bit more fun to drive than before.
+It stands out from its competitors by way of looks, after all, so why not?

-Vauxhall has therefore gone for slightly firmer-than-class-average suspension rates in the car and has conjured just the merest hint of tenacity and roll resistance in its handling, for your driving pleasure.
+The slightly firmer-than-class-average suspension rates are still present and correct, presumably attempting to conjure just the merest hint of tenacity and roll resistance in its handling, for your driving pleasure.

-Unfortunately, and for a few reasons, it hasn’t quite delivered the fully resolved, gently amusing and engaging drive that it might have been aiming for; and neither, predictably, has it given the Mokka what you might consider a Vauxhall-typical sense of ride comfort or everyday dynamic versatility.
+Unfortunately, and for a few reasons, it hasn’t quite delivered the fully resolved, gently amusing and engaging drive that it might have been aiming for.
+Neither has the damping tune given the Mokka what you might consider a Vauxhall-typical sense of pliancy or everyday dynamic versatility.

 That the Mokka’s steering is particularly light and anodyne at low speeds may make it easy to park and well suited to the typical compact crossover customer, but it’s no great invitation to enjoyment.